How to Drive Web Payments in High-Risk Industries

 High-risk merchants highly benefit from a web payment platform.
 This payment solution has become the expected standard for many consumers.
 They crave flexibility and consistency when paying for a good or service online.
 Without providing a convenient online checkout experience, expect potential customers to look elsewhere.
-It’s therefore essential to not only have an online payment portal but to create an engaging and straightforward process to drive web payments successfully.
+Therefore, it’s essential to have an online payment portal and create an engaging and straightforward process to drive web payments successfully.

 Offer Multiple Payment Options

 We preach this everywhere we can – consumers want options!
 However, many websites still offer just one mode of payment.
 Why?
 We’re not exactly sure.

 By providing a plethora of payment avenues – credit card, debit card, or even an electronic check – create an environment where there is no need for a customer to look elsewhere.
 Chances are the average consumer has one of those three payment types on-hand and can continue the payment process to completion without incident.

 Getting people to your website is hard enough.
 Why further complicate matters by redirecting them to another site for payment?
 Does PayPal ring a bell here?
 It should.
 When you are not in control of the checkout page, consumers easily lose the brand identity and quickly feel like they are not purchasing directly from your online store.

 Remember, the checkout process is the last step that needs to be completed to put money in your pocket – it’s safe to say you always want to control your customer’s experience from beginning to end.
 It’s 2020, people – get a custom web payment page on your site that retains your company’s feel throughout.